kellpossible/coster/README.md

 ## Libraries

-### costing

-The business logic for this application.

-### accounting
+The following libraries were developed to service this application's needs, but they should also hopefully be useful for other purposes:

-A double entry accounting system.
++ [Doublecount](https://github.com/kellpossible/doublecount) - A double entry accounting system/library.

-### currency

-Primitives for representing monetary values with associated currencies, and methods for converting them.

-### exchange_rate

-Primitives for representing exchange rates between currencies, methods for querying online exchange rate APIs.
++ [Commodity](https://github.com/kellpossible/commodity) - A library for representing commodities/currencies.